Heavy Neutrino Search via the Higgs boson at the LHC: Introduction

+For LHC production we focus on the $pp\rightarrow h j$ channel, where the Higgs boson subsequently decays as $h\rightarrow N \nu$ via the $Y_1\bar{L}HN_R$ interaction term.
+The Higgs boson can be copiously produced by gluon fusion at the LHC, and due to its relatively narrow $\sim$MeV scale decay width, the Higgs boson decay branchings are more sensitively affected by the presence of a new $h\rightarrow N \nu$ channel, if compared to the decay of $W, Z$ bosons.
+When $N$ decay leptonically the $h \rightarrow 2l2\nu$ channel has been previously studied in~\cite{BhupalDev:2012zg,Cely:2012bz,Gago:2015vma}, and here we will examine the $h \rightarrow 2jl\nu$ channel from the semileptonic $N$ decay, where a $N$ mass peak is reconstructible in the final state.
+As we will discuss later, an associated jet is necessary for this Higgs decay channel both for event triggering and the SM background veto.

 Our paper is arranged in the following way.
 In Sec.~\ref{sect:mixings} we discuss the recent experimental bounds on the heavy neutrino searches.
-In Sec.~\ref{sect:nnlo} we discuss about the $h+j$ production and the subsequent decay of the Higgs boson into the heavy neutrino.
-We also describe the different decay modes of the heavy neutrino.
-In Sec.~\ref{sect:collider} we study the complete collider study of the signal and the SM backgrounds.
-Sec.~\ref{sect:con} is dedicated for the conclusion.
+In Sec.~\ref{sect:nnlo} we discuss about the $h+j$ production and the decays of the Higgs boson into the heavy neutrino.
+In Sec.~\ref{sect:collider} we focus on the semileptonic Higgs decay channel and study the LHC search.
+A model-independent constraint is derived on the heavy-active neutrino mixing angle, and we comment on its effectiveness in the Inverse Seesaw model.
+Then we conclude in Sec.~\ref{sect:con}.